rdinse/MouseFilter/README.md

 (essential tremor, parkinson's disease and multiple sclerosis).
 It was inspired by [SteadyMouse](https://steadymouse.com).

-Please note that MouseFilter is not a finished product.
-Install at your own risk!
+**Please note that MouseFilter is not a finished product.**
+**It may cause your Mac become unresponsive.**
-Consider setting up SSH access to be able to stop it in case it gets stuck from another machine.
+Consider setting up SSH access to be able to run `killall FilterMouse` from another machine in case it gets stuck.

 ## How to install